 ARTI - Advanced Radiation Technology Institute (Jeongeup, Jeonbuk)

-Located in Jeongeup, ARTI provides gamma irradiation facilities from 0.5kCi up to 470kCi.
-Using gamma rays from Co60, ARTI provides precision irradiation services for agriculture, aerospace, and basic science applications.
+Located in Jeongeup, ARTI offers gamma irradiation services with facilities ranging from 0.5 kCi to 470 kCi.
+Using gamma rays from Co-60 sources, ARTI supports precise irradiation for sectors including agriculture, aerospace, and basic science.

 ARTI Low-Dose Gamma Irradiation Facility